Housing Conditions Handbook

 • General Assistance for Children (GAC)

-If you don't get any of these benefits, you can still apply fora fee waiver.
-But you have to give more information about your income, expenses, and family members.
+If you don't get any of the benefits that make you automatically eligible for a fee waiver, you can still apply for a fee waiver.
+But you may need to give more information about your income, expenses, and family members.
 Then, the court will decide if you have to pay the $15 and any other costs.

 A fee waiver can be helpful because it means the Court can help you with serving the landlord.
-Learn about serving your landlord on the next page.
+Learn about serving your landlord below.

 How Do I File My Case?

-Step 1: Fill out the Complaint, Summons, and Fee Waiver (plus the TRO form if it's an emergency).
-All of these forms are at the end of this packet.
+Step 1: Fill out the Complaint, Summons, and Fee Waiver (plus the Temporary Restraining Order form if it’s an emergency).
+All of these forms are linked on this page, but you can also get these forms at the courthouse.

 What Do I Do with the Forms After I File Them?

-If you didn't get a fee waiver, you can serve your landlord in one of two ways:
+If you didn't get a fee waiver, or if the Court was not able to serve your landlord for you, you can serve your landlord in one of two ways:

-• Option 1: Send the summons and complaint to the defendant by certified mail with a return receipt requested.
+• Option 1: Send the summons and complaint to the defendant (your landlord) by certified mail with a return receipt requested.

 If you couldn't serve your landlord before your court date, you should still show up.
 Explain the situation to the judge.
 Ask for more time.
 The judge will likely set a new hearing in a few weeks.
 If you got a fee waiver, tell the judge.
 Make sure the Court has the right address for your landlord.